muratk5n/thirdwave/en/README.md

 Great news - Russkie has long history on fundamental science, there could be fine discoveries from there.

-"Russian university is looking to develop hydrogen technologies..
+H2 View: "Russian university is looking to develop hydrogen technologies..
 The Siberian Federal University’s School of Natural Gas and Petroleum has opened a new ‘intersectoral’ research centre for innovative technologies, the SIDERA Centre, with plans of introducing hydrogen technologies into various industries"

 ---